railsbridge/docs/sites/installfest/glossary.md

 **Classes and Instances:**  Types and objects.
 If we have a class (type) called _Car_, then _Peugeot 406_ and _Fiat Ritmo_ will be instances (objects) of this class.
-There may also be other instances unique to _Peugeot 406_, differentiated by, for example, their `Model number`.
+There may also be other instances unique to _Peugeot 406_, differentiated by, for example, their _Model number_.

-**Command Line Interface:**  Allows you to interact with your computer (add, delete, modify files and much more) solely by typing instructions (commands).
+**Command Line Interface (or Console / Terminal):**  Allows you to interact with your computer (add, delete, modify files and much more) solely by typing instructions (commands).

-**Console:**  See **Command Line Interface**.

 **Function:**  Code that can be re-used; if a formula has to change, you only need to change it in one place.

 **Git:**  A type of **Version Control Software (VCS)**.

 **Github:**  A site that hosts git repositories.
-Github also adds a number of tools that aid interaction between developers collaborating on software projects.
+Github also adds a number of tools that aid interaction between developers collaborating on software.

 **Grouping:**  Indents and whitespaces are used for grouping code together and simplify readability.
 Ruby also uses do … end to group.

-**Heroku:**  A site that allows you to host your Ruby on Rails projects.
+**Heroku:**  A site that allows you to host your Ruby on Rails applications.
 Heroku also supports other languages and frameworks.

 **Home directory:**  On a OS X or Linux computer, this is where the files and settings belonging to your user are stored.

 **Loop:**   While _something is true, do this_.
 When _something becomes not true_ then break the loop / stop.

-**Markdown** A lightweight markup language that allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML).
+**Markdown:** A lightweight markup language that allows you to write using an easy-to-read, easy-to-write plain text format, and then convert it to structurally valid XHTML (or HTML).

 **Rake:**  A Ruby application that can be used to perform a number of custom tasks.
 It is often used to carry out maintenance or ad-hoc jobs.

-**Repository:**  A grouping of files within **Version Control Software**.
+**Repository (or Repo):**  A grouping of files within **Version Control Software**.
 When using **Git**, you will need to have access to a particular repository before you can start making changes to the source code.

-**Repo:**  See **Repository**.

 **Ruby:**  A programming language.